kubescape/vscode-kubescape/README.md

 # Kubescape

-Visual studio extension the utilize the power 💪 of [Kubescape](https://github.com/armosec/kubescape) directly into your favorite text editor.
+Visual studio extension the utilize the power 💪 of [Kubescape](https://github.com/kubescape/kubescape) directly into your favorite text editor.

 ## ✨ Features

-### Scan yaml files and get analysis from Kubescape.
+### Scan yaml files and get analysis from Kubescape

 Yaml files can be scanned using a commands.
 You can access any of this extension commands by opening the Command Palette (Ctrl+Shift+P on Linux/Windows and Cmd+Shift+P on Mac), and then typing in the command name.